Why Infertility Can Make You Feel Like a Failure

 Being asked to explain, process, or perform resilience — especially out loud, on demand, or in front of strangers — can deepen the feeling that you’re failing at something fundamental.

-Open forums like Reddit or social media can make this worse in a different way, when you’re sifting through
+Open forums like Reddit or social media can make this worse in a different way, when you’re sifting through comparison without context, success stories without follow-up, and loud voices with no accountability.

 Instead of relief, people leave feeling smaller.